Sim4n6/plasoWiki/Dependencies-Windows.md

 Build the entire solution or at minimum the protoc project.

-For a Visual Studio 2010 64-bit build see the section about [Microsoft Visual Studio 2010 express and 64-bit compilation](https://github.com/log2timeline/plaso/wiki/Dependencies-Windows#microsoft-visual-studio-2010-express-and-64-bit-compilation).
+For information on how to create a 64-bit build on Visual Studio 2010 express also see the section about [Microsoft Visual Studio 2010 express and 64-bit compilation](https://github.com/log2timeline/plaso/wiki/Dependencies-Windows#microsoft-visual-studio-2010-express-and-64-bit-compilation).

 To build the MSI file run the following commands from the build root directory:
 ```